-Lack of financial linkages with small scale farmers, value chain actors of different agriculture businesses, small scale enterprises and entrepreneurs is a major hurdle for the development of rural Nepal.
+Lack of financial linkages with small scale farmers, value chain actors of different agriculture businesses, small scale enterprises and entrepreneurs is a major hurdle, especially for the rural population.
 To address these challenges, Sanima Bank is introducing financial products and services that are most appropriate and suitable for the underbanked/unbanked, deprived and marginalized people in these communities.
 The primary project objective is to cater to the financial needs of households and individuals in semi-urban and rural areas from existing and new Sanima Bank touchpoints.

-A graduating customer of a cooperative or a new customer whose financial needs falls in between the largest and smallest loan value provided by these two types of FSPs, called the ‘Missing Middle’, has limited options.
+A graduating customer of a cooperative or a new customer whose financial needs falls in between the largest and smallest loan value provided by these two types of FSPs, called the ‘missing middle’, has limited options.
 As a result, many such customers end up borrowing from more than one institution.
 This results in an increase in the customer’s cost, and increases the possibility of over indebtedness.
-To cater to the needs of this ‘Missing Middle’, Sanima Bank and UKaid Sakchyam Access to Finance programme have partnered to develop financial products with simplified terms and procedures.
+To cater to the needs of this ‘missing middle’, Sanima Bank and UKaid Sakchyam have partnered to develop financial products with simplified terms and procedures.

-Sakchyam’s support to Sanima Bank will help open a physical branch in Kalikot district which is one of the most financially underserved districts in Nepal.
-The bank will also deploy 21 staff dedicated to work for the deprived sector through select branches, to meet potential targets in existing and newly established branches.
-Through the partnership, the bank will cater to the needs of people who are not traditionally targeted by commercial banks, especially the Missing Middle segment, as the demand for micro, agriculture loan and SME loan is high in the intervention districts.
+UKaid Sakchyam’s support to Sanima Bank will open a physical branch in Kalikot district, which is one of the most financially underserved district in Nepal.
+The bank will also deploy 21 staff dedicated to work for the deprived sector through select branches.
+Through the partnership, the bank will cater to the needs of customers currently deprived of formal finance, with a special focus on the “missing middle” segment.